Vineyards in Devon

 Lyme Bay Winery, Shute, Axminster EX13 7PW

-What started out as a community project in 1999 is now a fully-fledged vineyard producing award-wining wines.
+What started as a community project in 1999 is now a fully-fledged vineyard producing award-winning wines.
 Acclaim includes the prestigious Gold Medal in the English and Welsh Wine of the Year Competition.

-It all started back in the 90s, when eleven local families got together and planted the first half acre of vines in a beautiful setting just south of the Cathedral city of Exeter in Devon.
-Then, with the help from the local community and farms, Pebblebed has grown to more than 20 acres of vineyard complete with a modern winery.
+It all started back in the 90s, when 11 local families got together and planted the first half-acre of vines in a beautiful setting just south of the Cathedral city of Exeter in Devon.
+Then, with the help of the local community and farms, Pebblebed has grown to more than 20 acres of vineyard, complete with a modern winery.
 It produces around 50,000 bottles of Devon wines each year.

 You can try both still and sparkling, but their English sparkling is recognised as some of the best in the world.
 The wines here are made naturally, with minimal additives used to best exhibit the Devon terroir.

 Since one of the founders sadly passed away, the winery has joined the Dart's Farm family.
-Each year there is a large community harvest, along with vineyard tours, tastings, a chance to meet the producers and other artisan experience events.
+Each year, there is a large community harvest, along with vineyard tours, tastings, a chance to meet the producers and other artisan experiences.

 Alder Vineyard, Okehampton